KenKundert/kodi-control/README.rst

     log: yes

-Then the log file can be found at ``~/.local/share/kodi-control/log``.
+The log file can then be found at ``~/.local/share/kodi-control/log``.

 Feel free to post questions or bug report to `GitHub Issues
 <https://github.com/KenKundert/kodi-control/issues>`_.